HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/get_the_code/prepare_load_images.md

 # Loading images

-This section presents how to load the HCL DX 9.5 images into your container image repository, tag them to fit your repository structure, and push them to your repository, so that all Nodes in your Kubernetes cluster can deploy HCL Digital Experience 9.5 Pods.
+This section presents how to load the HCL DX Compose 9.5 images into your container image repository, tag them to fit your repository structure, and push them to your repository, so that all Nodes in your Kubernetes cluster can deploy HCL Digital Experience Compose 9.5 Pods.

-To use HCL Digital Experience 9.5 in your Kubernetes cluster, you have to make the container images available to all nodes of your cluster.
+To use HCL Digital Experience Compose 9.5 in your Kubernetes cluster, you have to make the container images available to all nodes of your cluster.
 Usually this is done by providing them through a container image repository.

 Depending on your cloud provider, there may be different types of default container image repositories already configured.
 Refer to the documentation of your cloud provider for setup and use of such platform container image repository.